adam-p/yesterday-i-learned/git.md

 error: failed to push some refs to 'remote'
 ```

+### Gerrit says "Can Merge: No" when I rebased locally just fine.

+Gerrit does not do three-way merges.

 To fix it, replace `git push` with `git push --no-thin` to the `git-review` script.

 ## Usage